markshannon/pep622-critique/README.md

     label = key.replace('_', ' ').title()
 ```

 This is quite a complex example.
-The case we want to distinguish is where `value` is either a `list` or `tuple`, there are at least elements in `value` and the last element is either a `Promise` or a `str`.
+The case we want to distinguish is where `value` is either a `list` or `tuple`, there are at least 2 elements in `value`,
+and the last element is either a `Promise` or a `str`.
-The code is not very concise, but is reasonable clear.
+The code is not very concise, but is reasonably clear.

 The version of this example given in PEP 626 is as follows: